blackfireio/documentation/reference-guide/environments.rst

       and agent of a unique Blackfire Environment on multiple servers.
     * There's no limit on the number of projects: The same Blackfire Environment can be used to gather data from as many projects as you need
-    * There's no limit in the number of webhook endpoints: If you're a Production user, you can start builds using the webhook and have access to Platform.sh integrations.
-      As an Production user, you have access to all notification channels.
-      There's no limit in an environment's endpoint configuration, so that with the same environment you can execute your test scenarios on different domains/sub-domains.
+    * There's no limit in an environment's endpoint configuration, so that with the same environment you can run your test scenarios on different domains/sub-domains.

 Favorite Environments